unifyroom/unfycore-lib/docs/core-concepts/uri.md

 ## URI Validation

-The main use that we expect you'll have for the `URI` class in unfycore is validating and parsing Dash URIs.
+The main use that we expect you'll have for the `URI` class in unfycore is validating and parsing Unifyroom URIs.
 A `URI` instance exposes the address as a unfycore `Address` object and the amount in satoshis, if present.

 The code for validating URIs looks like this: